jhan2024/StrokeRehab/README.md

 This application provides a user interface for controlling and interacting with a hand rehabilitation device.
 It allows users to select the device type (1-Dome or 3-Dome), connect to the device (either a real Arduino or a built-in simulator), visualize force input(s), perform gamified exercises, and measure performance metrics.

+More details can be found in the `documentation` folder.

 ## Features

 The interface is divided into two main panels: